imransal/GymBox/README.md

 Here is a link to the Wireframes I originally designed.
 The design has developed and changed since the Wireframes were created.
 I decided to change the tabs section at the bottom of the homepage to include a Google Map instead.

+As of February 18th 2023 - I decided to keep the google maps on my Homepage but I also added in a youtube video that does not play automatically.

 - [Homepage](https://imgbb.com/tX5C0t6)
 - [Facilities](https://imgbb.com/FVCMPG1)
 - [Gym Schedule](Add Live Link)